honnix/ansible-playbook-bootstrap/README.md

 $ ansible-playbook -i inventory site.yml
 ```

-This will create a directory named `playbooks` the same directory where
+This will create a directory named `playbooks` in the same directory
-the repository is.
+where the repository sits.
 For example if the repository is
 `~/ansible-playbooks-bootstrap`, then `~/playbooks` will be created.
 However if this is not what you want, run this instead: